Mathnerd314/stroscot/docs/Commentary/Objects.rst

 Inheritance
 ===========

+Inheritance allows objects to inherit properties and methods from a parent class, making it possible to create specialized subclasses with additional functionality.
+Inheritance allows objects to inherit properties and behaviors from other objects, which can be useful for creating related objects with similar functionality.
+Inheritance - allowing classes to inherit properties and methods from other classes, forming a hierarchy of related objects. inheritance allows classes to inherit properties and methods from other classes. inheritance, which allows classes to inherit properties and methods from other classes Inheritance allows new objects to be based on existing objects, inheriting their attributes and behaviors.
+Inheritance is the ability of a class to inherit properties and behaviors from a parent class.
+Classes can inherit properties and behaviors from parent classes, allowing for code reuse and the creation of hierarchies of objects.
+Inheritance allows classes to inherit properties and behaviors from parent classes
+Inheritance: the ability of one class to inherit properties and methods from another class.
+Inheritance allows classes to derive attributes and behaviors from parent classes

 Inheritance originated from Simula where per :cite:`nygaardDevelopmentSIMULALanguages1978` they were trying to model a toll booth on a bridge, with a queue of cars which were either trucks or buses.
 The queue was modeled with a "circular list" structure, consisting of a "set head" and a variable number of "links", each with a predecessor and successor reference.
 The trucks and buses are modeled as collections of static properties according to a schema.
 Inheritance thus appeared as a "concatenation" or "prefixing" mechanism for "gluing" each of the various vehicles (trucks, buses) together with a "link" for an intrusive list to make one record instance.
 As `this post <https://catern.com/inheritance.html>`__ argues, inheritance was invented as a performance hack.